 Congratulations!
 You’ve made it through the first week of the year.
 Hopefully, you’re still floating on that feeling of fresh inspiration and motivation that a new year often ushers in.
 Either way, I hope this post offers up new suggestions on how you can set intentions for the best possible 2017!

-This year, my word is ABUNDANCE!
+This year, my “one little word” is ABUNDANCE!
 I trust in my heart, that God will pour abundance into my life this year, both in my career and personal life.
-I'm finishing out this month with 21 Days of Prayer through Monique McLean's 50ktoPray group on Facebook.
+I’m finishing out this month with 21 Days of Prayer through Monique McLean’s 50ktoPray group on Facebook.
 You can get the book here, or you can just join the group, watch the videos, and keep your own notebook and memory cards like I am.
-I am so excited to see how God uses me this year!2.
-Have a Vision
+I am so excited to see how God uses me this year!

-This should come naturally as you're thinking about your One Little Word.
+This should come naturally as you’re thinking about your One Little Word.
 Think about the big picture.
 Create a vision board and move it every few days so that it never becomes background to you.
 (My vision board can also fit into my planner.)
-Have fun with it!3.
-Set S.M.A.R.T.
-Goals
+Have fun with it!

 “If you fail to plan, you are planning to fail!”- Benjamin Franklin